History of military logistics: First World War

 In earlier wars, most artillery pieces lasted for the duration of the campaign, but now counter-battery fire was capable of destroying them.
 Strenuous efforts were made to step up production but constant firing led to wear and tear on the guns.
 The factories prioritised production of new guns over spare parts, which became scarce.
 Quality suffered in the haste to produce more and there were serious problems with guns and ammunition.
 In 1915, as many as 25 per cent of the rounds in a batch might be defective.
 The shortage of ammunition created a political crisis in the UK, the Shell Crisis of 1915, which led to the formation of a new coalition government.

 As munitions production increased, transport became the major bottleneck.
 Military logistical systems continued to rely on nineteenth-century technology.
 The British shipped 5,253,538 LT of ammunition to France and 5,438,602 LT of hay and oats to feed the animals.
 When the war began, the rail and horse-drawn supply were stretched to their limits.
 Where the stalemate of trench warfare took hold, narrow gauge trench railways were built to extend the rail network to the front lines.
-The great size of the German Army proved too much for its railways to support except while immobile.
+The sheer size of the German Army proved too much for its railways to support except while immobile.
 From the beginning of the Battle of the Somme on 24 June to 23 July 1916, 148,000 LT of ammunition had been fired but only 101,771 LT were landed, the difference being made up by depleting stockpiles.
-The capacity of the six channel ports that handled 96 per cent of the British Expeditionary Force’s requirements was increased and additional locomotives and rolling stock were imported.
+The capacity of the six channel ports that handled 96 per cent of the British Expeditionary Force's requirements was increased and additional locomotives and rolling stock were imported.
 Between 1914 and 1918, the French laid between 5,000 and 6,000 kilometres of new track.